wrf/graphphylo/README.md

 # graphphylo
-visualization of phylogenetic output files
+visualization of phylogenetic output files, analyses, and substitution matrices

+* [plot_phylobayes_traces](https://github.com/wrf/graphphylo#plot_phylobayes_traces) - plot parameters from the trace file
+* [scan_treelist](https://github.com/wrf/graphphylo#scan_treelist) - make animation of the treelist
+* [RF distance](https://github.com/wrf/graphphylo#rf_distance) - make plot of progressive RF distance
+* [model visualization](https://github.com/wrf/graphphylo#model-visualization) - reference plots of model parameters

 ## plot_phylobayes_traces
 R script to plot several parameters from the [phylobayes](https://github.com/bayesiancook/pbmpi) trace files.
 This can be run on a pair of trace files, one from each chain.
 The output file is a `pdf` automatically named based on the name of the first file.
 So a hypothetical pair of files `matrix_chain_1.trace` and `matrix_chain_2.trace` will produce a file called `matrix_chain_1.trace.pdf`.